Jones Act Lawyer in Florida

 How Long Do You Have to File a Jones Act Claim?

 Time is of the essence in Jones Act cases.
 The statute of limitations for filing a claim under the Jones Act is typically three years from the date of the injury.
 However, there are some cases where different timelines may apply, particularly in Florida.
-It is important to contact a Jones Act attorney as soon as possible to ensure your case is filed within the appropriate time frame.
+It is important to contact a Jones Act attorney near you as soon as possible to ensure your case is filed within the appropriate time frame.
+Taking immediate action also preserves critical evidence and allows your legal team to begin the discovery process, which may include depositions, document requests, and expert analysis.

 Common Misconceptions About the Jones Act